jessekernaghan/site-screen-audit/README.md

 node index.js --config=path/to/config.json --inputfile=path/to/sitemap.csv --outputdir=path/to/outputdir
 ```

-If you do, simply run `npm link` in the project root then from any directory you can run:
+If you want to run from anywhere, simply run `npm link` in the project root then from any directory you can run:

 ```
 screen-audit --config=path/to/config.json --inputfile=path/to/sitemap.csv --outputdir=path/to/outputdir